 - a person-in-charge of any type or size of refrigeration plant.

-To get certified, candidates have to successfully pass required exams and evaluation.
-Application for evaluation can be made at any stage of certification, provided all the prerequisites have been met.
+To get certified, candidates have to successfully pass required certification exams and evaluation.
+Application for evaluation can be made at any stage of certification provided you meet all the prerequisites.

 To Book an Exam